-- We encourage families to be intentional about getting schoolwork completed and scheduling time for extracurricular activities such as park days, beach days, nature walks, co-op field trips, sports and recreational activities with a group of peers, all of which is essential to a child’s development and overall emotional well-being.
-Building these goals together as a family will be rewarding and will serve as meaningful memories that you will cherish.
+- We encourage families to be intentional about getting their studies completed, and scheduling activities such as park days, beach days, nature walks, co-op field trips, sports and recreational activities with a group of peers; all of which is essential to a child’s development and overall emotional well-being.
+Building these goals together as a family will be rewarding and will serve as meaningful memories that will cherished.

-- HSC’s framework and commitment to servicing families, coupled with your involvement in your child’s path to learning, will bring countless rewards and your child’s potential will become limitless!
+- HSC’s framework and commitment to servicing families, coupled with parental involvement in their child’s path to learning, will bring countless rewards and make way for a child with limitless potential!

 FILING WITH YOUR STATE

-Once you decide to homeschool, you will need to do some research on how to inform your state agencies on your child’s educational status.
+Once deciding to homeschool, do some research on how to inform your state agency on your child’s educational status.
 There are three basic alternatives:

 - Charter Schools: Charter schools vary by state.
 They hold student records, assign a credentialed teacher to help plan a student’s course of study and oversee the student’s work progress.
 Some charter schools designate an allotment of funds to be used for approved educational services.